 Selected long-term trainees will receive 301 or more hours of high-quality interdisciplinary graduate-level clinical training and receive financial stipends to support them during training (We may also accept additional long-term trainees who qualify and do not need a stipend).

 We are now accepting applications for 2017-2018.
-Long-Term applications are due April 3, 2017 but will remain open until all spots are filled.
+Long-Term applications are open until all spots are filled.
 Please refer to LEND Application PDF on this website for additional information and application requirements.

 From July 1, 2017 until March 31, 2018 the LEND program will enroll 20 to 30 Medium and Advanced term trainees (Medium term = participating in 40-149 hours of training) (Advanced Term = participating in 150-299 hours of training).
 Trainees will come from (1) professional disciplines that provide clinical or educational care to children and families with ASD and other developmental disorders, or (2) are family members of a child or adult with these disabilities, or (3) are adults who have one of the disabilities themselves.
 Medium and Advanced trainees will experience the LEND curriculum courses, the LEND interdisciplinary clinical activities, the LEND community training activities, and will have some research experience.
 Candidates for these roles will meet the same criteria as LEND long term trainees.
 An individual training plan (ITP) will be developed to determine which LEND training activities will best meet the training needs of the candidate.
 There are no training stipends or costs other than transportation to the training sites.

 We are now accepting applications for 2017-2018.
-Medium-Term applications are due June 30, 2017 but will remain open until all spots are filled.
+Medium-Term applications are open until all spots are filled.
 Please refer to LEND Application PDF on this website for additional information and application requirements.

 If you are interested in applying and can commit to this program from July 1, 2017 to June 30, 2018, please contact Dr. Janice Enriquez at 916-703-0457 and submit application materials.